 You can, if you want, edit the Recycle Bin space limit for each flash drive.
 Alternatively, you can rely on Windows' automatic settings that set a limit based on disk space.

-Step 1: Go to your desktop, right click on the of the Recycle Bin and select “Properties”.
+Step 1: Go to your desktop, right-click on the Recycle Bin icon and select “Properties”.

 Step 2: Select the external drive.
 You can set the space limit, which limits the disk space that can be used to store deleted files, and you can also choose whether to confirm before deleting.